raphael-jms/micro-orbiting/README.md

 # Failsafe control of space robotics

 This repo provides a ROS2 implementation of controllers for failsafe control of spacecraft.
-The controllers are based on the Master's thesis "Failsafe Control for Space Robotic Systems - Model Predictive Control under Actuator Failures"[XXXlink].
+The controllers are based on the Master's thesis "Failsafe Control for Space Robotic Systems - Model Predictive Control under Actuator Failures" ([see here](https://raphaelstockner.com/assets/Failsafe%20Control%20for%20Space%20Robotic%20Systems%20-%20Model%20Predictive%20Control%20under%20Actuator%20Failures.pdf "Download PDF")).

 The repo provides
 - MPC controller nodes